Reiddragon/Reiddragon/README.md

 # Hallo!
-You've just stumbled upon the page of @Reiddragon, a Linux nerd who loves starting projects then never finishing them

-3rd person speech aside, I'm a Linux nerd and student, mostly interested in doing wacky stuff no one in their right mind would do
+I'm a computer nerd with an interest in Linux, old computers, and wacky tech.

 ## btw I use
 - Arch (ofc)